 You’ll be in for a bit of a different experience — bunking with up to 32 other passengers for a 10-day-plus trip into Mexican waters on a 100-foot-plus vessel.
 “We normally run trips that last anywhere from five to 22 days — but most of our big tunas are caught on 10-day trips, or longer,” LoPreste says.

-It takes anywhere from 2½ to 3½ days to get to the fishing grounds, but LoPreste says the boys keep themselves busy prepping tackle and watching DVDs.
+The trip south takes anywhere from 2½ to 3½ days to get to the fishing grounds, but LoPreste says anglers keep themselves busy prepping tackle and watching DVDs.
 As a bonus, they also catch 150 to 400 wahoo on a trip.
 Each passenger is allowed 15 tuna and 15 wahoo — which is more than plenty for anybody.

-95 percent of the fishing uses live sardines fished from the ships’ huge livewells — they also catch a decent amount of fish on the kite.
+About 95 percent of the fishing uses live sardines fished from the ships’ huge livewells.
+They also catch a decent amount of fish on the kite.
 “We use a rig called the double trouble, which consists of two sardines on two hooks.
 Live flying fish, live mackerel and live skipjack also work good on the kite for the big yellowfin,” LoPreste says.

-You won’t find any sleek sport-fishers up in Nova Scotia; if you make the trip, you’ll be fishing on a working commercial boat.
+You won’t find any sleek sport-fishers up in Nova Scotia, so don’t expect the absolute best boat for tuna fishing.
+If you make the trip, you’ll be fishing on a working commercial boat.
 But some things will be familiar.
 They use all the traditional methods we use to target tuna: live baits, drifting kites and chumming.

 You also have to abide by different fishing regulations when recreational fishing.
 You have to fight the fish from a fighting chair, you can’t use more than 130-pound line, and you have to use a nonoffset, barbless circle hook.
 But these rules are in place to protect the tuna, which are true jumbos.